RGA797/Dreamchaser/README.md

 # Dreamchaser
-A  2d bullet hell game with c# and combat mechanics
+A  2d bullet hell game with platforming and combat mechanics A c# and unity project